vvr25/mywebclass-simulation-intermediate/sprint_1_project_analysis.md

 As CEO of MyWebClass.Org, I believe that the tasks assigned for this sprint support both Agile and Lean business methodologies.
 Our company is focused on continuous improvement, and these tasks will help us achieve that goal.

+# Web Development Project Requirements

 ## Front-End Testing

 - Choose three different CSS frameworks and implement the homepage and content page using each one.
 Also, implement the same pages in plain HTML and CSS.
 - Test the performance of Next.js by comparing it to three CSS frameworks and static pages.
 - Use Playwright to automate browser testing of the pages that are currently in the project (homepage, content page, story).
-You will need tests for next.js, Bootstrap, Tailwind and any other version of the site you make.
+You will need tests for Next.js, Bootstrap, Tailwind, and any other version of the site you make.
 - Measure the following metrics: page load time, accessibility score, best practices score, first contentful paint (FCP), time to interactive (TTI), total blocking time (TBT), cumulative layout shift (CLS), page size, number of requests, bundle size, overall size, and other relevant statistics.
 - For the final report, include industry statistics for each of these metrics, such as average page load time for websites in the same industry or the ideal score for accessibility and best practices.

 ## Backend Testing

-- Test the Oracle server with Artilery and Playwright to evaluate next.js and each of the css frameworks
+- Test the Oracle server with Artilery and Playwright to evaluate Next.js and each of the CSS frameworks.

 ## DevOps Tools Testing and Evaluation

-- Test and evaluate different node package managers to determine which one is the fastest.
-NPM Yarn and otherss
+- Test and evaluate different node package managers to determine which one is the fastest (e.g. NPM, Yarn, etc.).
-- Test and evaluate build tools like Webpack, Veet, and EsBuild to determine their efficiency.
+- Test and evaluate build tools like Webpack, Vite, and EsBuild to determine their efficiency.
-- Implement and check the DevOps pipeline using GitHub Actions for quality control
+- Implement and check the DevOps pipeline using GitHub Actions for quality control.
-- Inlcuee checks for coding standards relevant to the project  JavaScript, CSS, and HTML.
+- Include checks for coding standards relevant to the project (JavaScript, CSS, and HTML).
-- Generate a LightHouse Report with videos and screen shots of failed tests when GitHub actions run and automatically upload it to view in GitHub Actions.
+- Generate a LightHouse Report with videos and screenshots of failed tests when GitHub actions run and automatically upload it to view in GitHub Actions.
 Use Playwright to hit each page to run Lighthouse.
 - Automatically test W3C validation, handicap accessibility, and JavaScript style.
 - Run CodeQL using a GitHub action and upload the report to GitHub Actions.
 - Run ESLint and upload the report to GitHub Actions.
 - Measure the following metrics: build time, bundle size, code quality score, and other relevant statistics.
 - For the final report, include industry statistics for each of these metrics, such as average build time for similar projects or the ideal bundle size for websites in the same industry.
 - Create easy-to-follow instructions for local installation and how the developer should use the tools above.
 - Measure the following metrics: deployment time, developer environment setup time, test running time, and other relevant statistics.
-- Create a document that explains your tools and how you use them as well as the results of your test showing the relevant metrics you collected.
+- Create a document that explains your tools and how you use them, as well as the results of your test showing the relevant metrics you collected.
+## Development Tasks
+- Conduct legal research for the website, implement necessary changes, perform testing, and resolve any issues that arise.
+This will help ensure that your website complies with relevant laws and regulations.
+- Conduct research and implement internationalization features for the website, perform testing, and resolve any issues that arise.
+This will make your website accessible to users from different countries and cultures.
+- Conduct SEO research, implement changes, perform testing, and resolve any issues that arise.
+This will help improve your website's visibility and ranking on search engines.
+- Conduct web accessibility research, implement changes, perform testing, and resolve any issues that arise.
+This will help ensure that your website is accessible to users with disabilities.
+- Develop a responsive content template and homepage for the website.
+This will help ensure that your website is visually appealing and easy to navigate on different devices.
+- Implement GDPR requirements with Google Analytics using Consent API and Javascript.
+This will help ensure that your website complies with relevant data privacy regulations.

 ## Management

-- Identify metrics for each category: Bundle (Webpack),  Test (Playwright),and Application performance.
+- Identify metrics for each category: Bundle (Webpack), Test (Playwright), and Application performance.
 - Measure the following metrics: user capacity, concurrent user capacity, storage requirements, bandwidth requirements, and other relevant statistics.
 - For the final report, include industry statistics for each of these metrics, such as average user capacity for websites in the same industry or the ideal storage and bandwidth requirements for a given number of users.
-- Keep a log for each metric in a GOogle sheet and link to it on your Readme.
-USe separate sheets for each group of metrics.
+- Keep a log for each metric in a Google sheet and link to it on your Readme.
+Use separate sheets for each group of metrics.
 Make it easy to maintain and update.

 By completing these tasks, we will be better equipped to deliver high-quality content to our users while improving our development process and optimizing our infrastructure.
 Good luck and have fun, everyone!